• The Alviso doors overlooking the San Francisco Bay

 Alviso

-The historic bayside neighborhood transports visitors to the decades before San Jose earned its reputation as the Capital of Silicon Valley.
-Alviso once served as San Jose’s port city and the now closed Bayside Canning Company (once the 3rd largest cannery in the US) serves as a reminder of that history.
+The historic bayside neighborhood of Alviso transports visitors to the decades before San Jose earned its reputation as the Capital of Silicon Valley.
+Alviso once served as San Jose’s port city and the now closed Bayside Canning Company (once the 3rd largest cannery in the US), serves as a reminder of that history.

 abandoned old canning facility